madcrow99/Bluetooth-HeadMouse-/README.md

 Run HID_Config.ino, to configure the rn-42.
 This sets the RN-42 to the combo(mouse and keyboard ) profile.

+Pair RN-42 modules with devices (phone and computer).
+This step is simply pairing a Bluetooth device from the phone or computer.

 Upload headMouse.ino

 If the pointer moves while the MPU 6050 is stationary, run calibrate_gyro.ino with MPU6050 stationary.
 Update values of averageX and averageZ in headMouse.ino.

-Included are step and stl files for power wheelchair button mounts (left and right hand and head)
+Included are step and stl files for power wheelchair button mounts (left and right, hand and head).